Improving ADID’s

 These insights provided a clear roadmap for our design process, allowing us to prioritize the most valued kiosk features.
 By directly addressing user preferences, we ensured our solutions were genuinely aligned with visitor expectations and city goals.

-To better understand how the information booth and digital kiosk operate today and what they need to become, we interviewed kiosk staff and key downtown stakeholders.
-These conversations revealed operational gaps, safety concerns, and how these two touchpoints shape a visitor’s first impression of Atlanta.
+Our observations and conversations revealed gaps between user needs and current system capabilities.
+To better understand operational constraints and business goals, we interviewed ADID staff and key downtown stakeholders.
+These conversations revealed operational gaps, safety concerns, and how these two touchpoints shape a visitor's first impression of Atlanta.

 Interviews: